cognusion/sql2mongo/README.md

 * SqlType - Which SQL type to use:
   * mysql - MySQL
   * pgsql - PostgreSQL
+* SqlColumns - A list of columns, properly delimited and escaped, to be SELECTed
 * Mongo - A Credential definition for the target MongoDB server
 * SQL - A Credential defintion for the source SQL server